The Greatest (Billie Eilish song)

-"The Greatest" is a song by American singer-songwriter Billie Eilish, and the sixth track from her third studio album, Hit Me Hard and Soft (2024).
+"The Greatest" (stylized in all uppercase) is a song by American singer-songwriter Billie Eilish, and the sixth track from her third studio album, Hit Me Hard and Soft (2024).
 It was released on May 17, 2024.
 Commercially, the song reached the top 20 in Australia, New Zealand, Portugal and Global 200, and the top 30 in Canada and the United States.

-Critical reception

-Tom Taylor of Far Out says that "The Greatest" may well be one of the best vocal performance of recent times.
+A performance of "The Greatest" live from the Stephen Colbert Show (2024) can be found on Youtube.

 Music and lyrics

-As a softly voiced guitar ballad that turns into a belter, “The Greatest” acts as the sixth track on Billie Eilish’s third studio album, Hit Me Hard and Soft.
-The lyrics go through feelings of defeat, loneliness, anger, and mourning for what could’ve been.
+"The Greatest" acts as the sixth track on Hit Me Hard and Soft.
+The lyrics explore feelings of defeat, loneliness, anger, and mourning for what could’ve been.
+Eilish evokes these emotions as she explores her frustration with a past partner, for not reciprocating or noticing the effort she put into the relationship.
+Despite every effort and amount of affection Eilish put in, none of it was appreciated, recognized, or valued by her partner.
+Which is how "The Greatest" came to be wrote, and later largely appreciated by her listeners who shared similar experiences.

-Billie Eilish uses soft string sounds in the bridge, which adds depth and emotion to the song.
+Eilish uses soft string sounds in the bridge, which add depth and emotion to the song.
 This kind of careful detail is a big part of how her music is changing and growing.
-According to a 2024 article from Consequence of Sound, this layered production style is becoming a key part of her sound.
+Consequence stated this layered production style is becoming a key part of her sound.

-By using sarcasm, Eilish explains how she gave her all in a relationship, and how she loved and appreciated this person even though they did not reciprocate these feelings, having shown no passion, interest, appreciation.
-Furthermore, in Eilish’s eyes, they had even failed to express any heartbreak after the relationship had come to its end.